Slimlexglp/Slimlex-GLP-1-Capsules/README.md

 * * *

-### My 90-Day Slimlex Experience: Here’s What Happened
+### My 90-Day Slimlex GLP-1 Capsules Experience: Here’s What Happened

 To keep my results as accurate and real as possible, I followed a consistent routine and tracked my progress daily: